Flood Ready Freddy holding a wet dog, named scout.

 Arroyo Mocho Stanley Reach Bank Stabilization Project progress

 In the Fall of 2020, Zone 7 applied to the US Geological Survey (USGS) 3D Elevation Program for a grant to acquire high-definition elevation data and gather important topography information of our flood channels.
-Zone 7 was awarded a grant in early 2021 and will work in collaboration with the USGS to share data, LiDAR acquisition and processing costs.
+Zone 7 was awarded the grant in early 2021 and worked in collaboration with the USGS to share data, LiDAR acquisition and processing costs.
+During the summer of 2021, LiDAR data was acquired over the region by the USGS’s vendor.
+Data was reviewed by the USGS and finalized in June 2022.
+The data covers all of eastern Alameda County with the highest quality (QL0) covering the urban areas of Dublin, Livermore, and Pleasanton.

 The Bank Stabilization, Arroyo Del Valle Project